List of unproduced DC Comics projects: Catwoman: The Animated Series

 Burton became attached as director, while producer Denise Di Novi and writer Daniel Waters also returned.
 In January 1994, Burton was unsure of his plans to direct Catwoman or an adaptation of "The Fall of the House of Usher".
 On June 6, 1995, Waters turned in his Catwoman script to Warner Bros., the same day Batman Forever was released.
 Burton was still being courted to direct.
 Waters joked: "Turning it in the day Batman Forever opened may not have been my best logistical move, in that it's the celebration of the fun-for-the-whole-family Batman.
 Catwoman is definitely not a fun-for-the-whole-family script".
 In an August 1995 interview, Pfeiffer reiterated her interest in the spin-off, but explained her priorities would be challenged as a mother and commitments to other projects.
+In January 1999, writer John August pitched his script, where Selina Kyle leaves Gotham and goes to her home town of Lake City.
 The film labored in development hell for years, with Pfeiffer replaced by Ashley Judd.
-The film ended up becoming the critically panned Catwoman (2004), starring Halle Berry.
+The film ended up becoming Catwoman (2004), starring Halle Berry.

 Untitled direct-to-video Catwoman film

 Around 2003, during the production of Batman: Mystery of the Batwoman, Warner Bros. approached Boyd Kirkland to write a Catwoman direct-to-video feature film as a tie-in with the 2004 live-action film.
-Although the script was written, the project was soon scrapped after the poor reception of the live-action film.
+Although the script was written, the project was scrapped after the poor reception of the live-action film.

 Direct-to-video Joker film

-In 2016, Batman: The Killing Joke screenwriter Brian Azzarello had stated that he would like to adapt his novel Joker into an animated film.
+In 2016, Batman: The Killing Joke screenwriter and comic book writer Brian Azzarello said that he would like to adapt his novel Joker into an animated film.

+DCEU Joker film

+In 2018, a film featuring the Joker entered development.
+Jared Leto was attached as an executive producer in addition to reprising his role as the Joker, as well as being involved with hiring the film's production crew.
+By February 2019, the film had been canceled, and a Joker film unrelated to the DCEU was released later that year.